 Combination of different weather models delivers first-class data

 Weather data is enhanced to produce hyperlocal forecasting

 Customers can access weather data via the weather API

 Combination of High-Resolution Weather Models

 When using weather models, a distinction is made between spatial and temporal resolution.
-A high spatial resolution in weather models means, for example, that there is a measuring point for weather data within one kilometre (e.g. a weather station).
+The spatial resolution describes the number of grid cells in the forecast model.
+A high spatial resolution means that the grid points where model output is produced are spatially close together.
 With a high spatial resolution of one kilometre or less, many local and dynamic effects can be mapped, which greatly refines and thus improves weather forecasts at the local level.